Mr Yipadee: Author career

+In June 2025, Deano Yipadee released a book called Toot the Tow Truck - Nee Naw and Friends.
+This debuted in the Nielsen NZ Children and Teens (Official) Best-sellers Charts at number one and stayed in the top ten for three months.
+The song, released on many music and video streaming platforms, features Jono Pryor from the TV and Radio Show, Jono and Ben as the voice of Toot the Tow Truck alongside Deano Ypadee's daughters, Ellie and Jett Yipadee.

 Personal life

-O'Brien married Lani in Wanaka in February 2010.
-They have a daughter, Evolet, who was born in 2012 and Ellora, who was born in August, 2015.
+O'Brien married Lani in Wānaka in February 2010.
+They have two daughters: Evolet, who was born in 2012, and Ellora, who was born in 2015.
 They currently live part of the year in Dunedin, New Zealand and part of the year in Queensland, Australia.